ietf-rats/draft-birkholz-rats-coswid-rim/draft-birkholz-rats-coswid-rim.md

 --- abstract

-Concise Software Identification (CoSWID) tags identify and describe individual software components, patches, and installation bundles.
-CoSWID is based on ISO/IEC 19770-2:2015 2:2015 that provides a complementary XML schema definition (XSD) for Software Identification (SWID) tags.
-CoSWID supports the same features as the corresponding XML SWID tags.
-The CoSWID specification also includes more structured extensibility features and reduces a few of ambiguities that are not explicitly resolved in the ISO XSD.
-In this document, these extensibility features (extension points) are used to add attributes to the CoSWID specification.
-The new attributes allow for the use of CoSWID as Reference Integrity Measurements (RIM).
-There are three set of RIM features defined in this specification.
-1.) attributes that support RIM manifests for Measured Boot, 2.) attributes that support package manager managed structures, and 3.) attributes that allow for OID to be used in the description of Reference Integrity Measurements.
+This document specifies the CDDL and usage description for Reference Integrity Measurements (RIM) in Remote Attestation Procedures (RATS).
+The specification is based on Concise Software Identification (CoSWID) and TCG Reference Integrity Manifest Information Model -- based on Host Integrity at Runtime and Start-up (HIRS).
+Extension points defined in CoSWID used to augment CoSWID tags with new attributes that can express the TCG Reference Integrity Manifest extensions.

 --- middle

 # Introduction

 Reference Integrity Measurements describe the intended state of (composite) software components installed on a (composite) device.
 A measurement of all installed software components of a devices allows for assertions about the trustworthiness of the given device.
-In combination with a root of trust (RoT) for reporting (RTR), these measurements can be refined into evidence and enable IETF Remote ATtestation procedureS (RATS).
+In combination with a root of trust (RoT) for reporting (RTR), these measurements can be refined into evidence and enable Remote ATtestation procedureS (RATS).
 RATS support the decision process of whether to put trust in the trustworthiness of a device -- or not.

-The RATS architecture {{-rats-arch}} defines the roles Verifiers, Attesters, Endorsers, and Relying Parties.
-The RATS architecture also specifies that Attestation Evidence is created by Attesters and consumed by Verifiers.
+The RATS architecture {{-rats-arch}} defines the following roles: Verifier, Attester, Endorse, and Relying Party, and Reference Value Provider.
+The RATS architecture also specifies that attestation Evidence is created by Attesters and consumed by Verifiers.
 Ultimately, the goal is to enable a Relying Party to put trust in the trustworthiness of a remote peer (the Attester).
 Attestation Evidence is composed of believable assertions about an Attester's trustworthiness characteristics.
 In RATS, these assertions are called Claims.
 The Verifier conducts a set of appraisal procedures in order to assess the compliance of an Attester's trustworthiness characteristics.

-A prominent appraisal procedure in RATS is the comparison of Claim values included in Attestation Evidence with Reference Claim values provided by Endorsers (e.g. supply chain entities).
-The comparison of Claim values via Reference Claim values is vital for the assessment of compliance metrics with respect to software components installed on an Attester.
-A typical objective here is the remediation of already vulnerabilities discovered in certain versions of software components.
+A prominent appraisal procedure in RATS is the comparison of Claim values included in attestation Evidence with reference Claim values provided by Reference Value Providers (RVP, e.g. a supply chain entity).
+The comparison of Claim values via Reference Claim Values (RCV) is vital for the assessment of compliance metrics with respect to software components installed on an Attester.
+A typical objective here is the remediation of vulnerabilities discovered in certain versions of installed software components.

-The Integrity Measurement Architecture (IMA) of the Linux Security Modules (LSM) provides a detailed Event Log (sometimes also referred to as a Measurement Log) that retains a sequence of hash measurements of every software sub-component (e.g. a firmware, an ELF executable, or a configuration file) that is created and appended to the sequence of measurements that composes the event log before the software component in question is started or read.
+The Integrity Measurement Architecture (IMA) of the Linux Security Modules (LSM) provides a detailed Event Log (sometimes also referred to as a Measurement Log) that retains a sequence of hash measurements of every software sub-component (e.g. a firmware, an ELF executable, or a configuration file) that is created and appended to the sequence of measurements that composes the event log before the software component in question is started or read -- "first measure, than start".

-In essence, to enable this appraisal procedure conducted by Verfiers an Attester's IMA provides Event Logs that include the hash values of every started software component and therefore are part of the Attestation Evidence an Attester creates.
+In essence, to enable this appraisal procedure conducted by Verfiers an Attester's IMA provides Event Logs that include the hash values of every started software component and therefore are part of the attestation Evidence an Attester creates.
 The complementary well-known-values that Verifiers require are included in the Reference Integrity Measurements (RIM).
-RIMs can be provided via Software Identification tags created by Endorsers, such as the software creators, manufacturers, vendors, or other trusted third parties (e.g. supply chain or certification entities).
+RIMs for software components can be provided via Concise Software Identification (CoSWID) tags created or maintained by RVPs, such as the software creators, manufacturers, vendors, or other trusted third parties (e.g. a certification entity).

 This document provides an extension to the CoSWID specification defined in {{-coswid}}.
 The extension adds attributes to CoSWID tags that enable them to express RIMs.
 One prominent subset of these attributes are illustrated in the TCG Reference Integrity Manifest Information Model [ref] specification.
 These attributes are added to the existing CoSWID specification via the most general extension point the CoSWID specification provides: $$coswid-extensions.
-An additional map definition named "reference-measurements" is added and is defined in section [ref] of this document.
-Another prominent subset is the addition of an object tree next to the file system tree as defined by {{-coswid}}.
-The object tree enables the representation of multiple layered execution environments as described by the Layered Attestation concept in the RATS architecture {{-rats-arch}}.
+An new map type-definition named "reference-values" is added and is defined in section [ref] of this document.

 Furthermore, a usage profile for signed CoSWID tags is defined in this specification in support of the software-component structure of systems managed by package managers.
 Signed CoSWID tags that are aligned with that software model can be used to describe the contents of one or multiple of the packages that make up the contents of a system.
-In this case, it may be that multiple CoSWID tags are provided as Reference Claim values for a attestation by a single Attester.
 In order to minimize the impact on the sizes of packages, it is likely that any CoSWID tags delivered as part of packages as part of a package manager managed system will not contain actual reference values, but instead a link-entry to a CoSWID tag published by the vendor in a repository.

-Reference Integrity Measurements are a subset of the Conceptual Messages defined as Endorsements.
-RIMs provide a vital resource to be consumed by Verifiers in conjunction with Appraisal Policies and Evidence.
-While RIMs represent nominal values, Appraisal Policies represent imperative guidance how to use nominal values in an appraisal procedure.
-Evidence represents assertions about the trustworthiness of a device's Target Environments created by its own Attesting Environment.
-As Evidence can be rather complex and its appraisal therefore a  burden for Relying Parties that are interested in trustworthiness evaluations, Verifies take on this duty and create easier to digest Attestation Results for Relying Parties.
-In consequence, Verifiers are the entities that have to put trust in the provenance and integrity of RIMs -- and Endorsements in general -- relying on proof of integrity and authenticity.

 ## Requirements Notation

 {::boilerplate bcp14}

-# CoSWID Attribute Extensions
+# CoSWID Attribute Extensions for RIM

-This specification defines four types of attribute sets that can be added to the CoSWID specification via its defined extension points.
+This specification defines two types of attribute sets that can be added to the CoSWID specification via the specified defined extension points:

-1. Attributes that support RIM manifests for Measured Boot (often referred to as Secure Boot),
+1. Attributes that support RIM manifests for Measured Boot (often referred to as Secure Boot) and
-2. Attributes that support the RPM package manager structure,
+2. Attributes that support the RPM package manager structure.
-3. Attributes that allow to represent composite devices including several Target Environments, and
-3. Attributes that allow for OID to be used in the description of Reference Integrity Measurements.

 ## RIM requirements on existing CoSWID attributes